shivlal1/Vertical-and-Horizontal-Scaling-on-AWS/README.md

 # Horizontal Scaling Implementation Report

-## 1. How the System Solved the Part II Bottleneck
+## 1. How the System Solved the Vertical Scaling Bottleneck

 The bounded search implementation creates a CPU-bound bottleneck - each request examines exactly 100 products, creating consistent computational load.
 With a single instance, this bottleneck limits throughput.